argilla-io/argilla/docs/_source/guides/llms/conceptual_guides/sft.md

 ### Configure the dataset

+The aim of this phase is to configure a dataset for gathering human demonstrations for each `prompt`.

 First, we need to configure a **dataset**.
 Argilla datasets allows you to mix different **questions** for labelers to answer.
 In this case, we want to collect **demonstrations** from our labelers.
 We’ll just need to define a **text question**.
 Datasets are configured using the Argilla Python SDK.
 This is how you can define this field:

 ```python